dotnet/roslynator/docs/api/Roslynator/EnumExtensions/IsMoreRestrictiveThan/README.md

 **Assembly**: Roslynator\.Core\.dll

 \
-Returns true if the accessibility if more restrictrive than the other accessibility\.
+Returns true if the accessibility if more restrictive than the other accessibility\.

 ```csharp
 public static bool IsMoreRestrictiveThan(this Microsoft.CodeAnalysis.Accessibility accessibility, Microsoft.CodeAnalysis.Accessibility other)